melontini/andromeda-wiki/docs/blocks.md

 ::: details Adding Custom Recipes

 Since 1.9.0, the incubator format has been extended to spawn random entities, set NBT, and execute commands as the spawned entity.
+Since 1.10.0, `/` commands were replaced by [Commander commands](https://constellation-mc.github.io/commander/Commands) and `time` gained support for [Arithmetica](https://constellation-mc.github.io/commander/Arithmetica).

 The most minimal example is:
 ```json